 If you're getting ready to retire, you likely have a lot of questions about the best time to claim Social Security.
 If you're among the younger generation (Millennials/GenX), your main question might be – when will Social Security run out of money?

-In this post, I'll give you the facts about the state of the Social Security trust fund, introduce you to some of the ideas to fix it, and how all of this impacts the decision of when to claim your benefits.
+In this post, I'll give you the facts about the state of the Social Security trust fund, and introduce you to some of the ideas to fix it.
+We'll talk about how all of this impacts the decision of when to claim your benefits.

 How Social Security Works

 The method for calculating Social Security retirement benefits is not simple.
 Let's take a look at the three-step process to calculate your benefit.